TxtDot/documentation/docs/index.md

 optimized for text reading.

-_txtdot_ increases the loading speed and reduces client's bandwidth usage since no unnecessary code and no scripts are transfered.
+_txtdot_ increases the loading speed and reduces client's bandwidth usage since no unnecessary code and no scripts are transferred.
 Also, you won't see any advertisement (unless it's a static picture that is hard to detect as ads).
 There are no trackers too.